Jack Weisenburger

 John Edward Weisenburger (August 2, 1926 – March 25, 2019) was an American football and baseball player.
 He played college football for the University of Michigan from 1944 to 1947 and was the starting fullback for the undefeated 1947 Michigan Wolverines football team that became known as the "Mad Magicians" and has been rated as the greatest football team in Michigan history.
 He later played professional baseball for five years from 1948 to 1952.

-Early years
+Early life

-Weisenburger was born in Muskegon County, Michigan in August 1926.
+Weisenburger was born in Muskegon County, Michigan, in August 1926.
 His father, Merle Weisenburger, was an Ohio native who worked as a laborer in a pattern shop.
 His mother, Ada Weisenburger, was a Michigan native.
-At the time of the 1930 United States Census, Weisenburger lived in Norton Shores, Michigan with his parents and two brothers, Robert (born c.
+At the time of the 1930 United States census, Weisenburger lived in Norton Shores, Michigan, with his parents and two brothers, Robert (born c.
 1923) and Kenneth (born c.
 1929).
 He attended Muskegon Heights High School where he played varsity football (three years), basketball (two years), baseball (four years), and track (one year).
 He was an all-conference basketball player and was selected as the class president in his sophomore, junior and senior years.
 The 1944 Muskegon Heights High School yearbook said of him, "Ferocious in football, and a good fellow always."